Share this article

 Do I need a pet sitter resume?

-No, you don’t need a dog sitter resume, (or any other pet-related resume) to become a house sitter with TrustedHousesitters.
+No, you don’t need a pet sitter resume, (or any other pet-related resume) to become a house sitter with TrustedHousesitters.
 What you do have however, is your sitter profile.

-This is a great opportunity to showcase your personality, skills and experience - whether that’s in pet care or not.
-Pet parents are looking for trustworthy individuals passionate about pets who’ll give their furry friends all the TLC they need while they’re away.
+This is your opportunity to showcase your personality, skills and experience - whether that’s in pet care or not.
+Pet parents are looking for trustworthy individuals passionate about looking after animals first and foremost - and people who will be able to keep their pets feeling safe, secure and happy while they’re away.

 Do I need pet care experience?